fbaldux/Ising-Melting-dis/README.md

 - It loads the non-zero entries of the adjacency matrix from the biggest Hamiltonian/clean_N#.txt file.
 - It loads the diagonal entries of the Hamiltonian matrix from the files Hamiltonian/rand...
 - It builds the sparse Hamiltonian from the entries.
-- It saves to file the eigenvalues, IPR and r parameters.
+- It saves to file the eigenvalues, IPR and r parameters (or the eigenvectors, but it takes a lot of space).

 ---